neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 > [!Note]
 >
-> Provide the public keys of the wallets just created or paste the standby public keys you saved when you created the wallet right after "StandbyValidators".
+> The public keys filled in the "StandbyValidators" section must be replaced with your own public keys of the wallets created before.

-### Create QuickStart
+### Create a shortcut

-To enable a quickstart path of the private chain, you may create a .txt file, input  `dotnet neo-cli.dll /rpc` , rename it to 1Run.cmd and copy it to the directory of the 4 nodes.
+To start the private chain quickly, here we create a .txt file and input  `dotnet neo-cli.dll /rpc`.
+Then rename it to 1Run.cmd and copy it to the directory of the 4 nodes.

 Thus far, we have successfully built a private chain.
 The amended file structure is presented below.